Current Wyoming Mortgage Rates

 Credit scores, down payments and interest rates

 A good credit score makes it easier to qualify for a mortgage and will save you money as well.
-A FICO score in the 700s will enable you to get a better rate than a borrower with a lower score, with the best rates usually going to borrowers with scores of 740 and above.
+Borrowers with FICO scores of 740 and above qualify for the best Wyoming mortgage interest rates, while anything above 700 is still high enough to get you a pretty good rate.
 Borrowers with scores in the 600s or lower can still qualify for a mortgage, but often face higher interest rates or other cost, particularly on conventional loans.

-While a down payment of at least 20 percent is considered ideal, you can still qualify for a mortgage in Wyoming with as little as 3-5 percent down, and VA and USDA borrowers can qualify for mortgages with no down payment at all.
-On conventional mortgages, a smaller down payment will usually mean a slightly higher interest rate.
-You'll also have to pay for mortgage insurance on conventional and FHA loans with less than 20 percent down, which can mean additional annual charges equal to 0.3-1.5 percent of your loan amount.
+While a down payment of at least 20 percent is considered ideal, you can still qualify for a mortgage in Wyoming with as little as 3 percent down, and those who qualify for VA loans or USDA mortgages can often get a home loan with no down payment at all.
+Smaller down payments usually mean higher rates or fees, though.

 Fannie Mae, Freddie Mac, FHA and VA

-For those who are eligible, VA loans offer very good terms, with no money down required for most first-time borrowers.
+For eligible Wyoming veterans and qualifying active-duty service members, VA loans offer the option of no-down payment loans for most first-time borrowers and often for repeat borrowers as well.
+You will pay lower fees if you can make at a down payment of 5-10 percent, however.
 USDA Rural Development loans also allow mortgages with no money down, though that program is limited to low-income borrowers and has limited availability.